jplusplus/janus/README.md

   cp config.template.json config.json
   ```
 - then enter your bing account key

-The server will need to have pdfinfo, exiv2 and wv installed.

 ## Launch the application
 You can simply launch it by executing ```coffee app.coffe``` but I recommend you to use nodemon: